etler/rule/README.md

 Rule Object methods
 -------------------
 **new Rule(rule, [template]):** create a new Rule based on the rule object given in, and an optional template.
-The template must be either an HTMLElement, an array of HTMLElements, or a jQuery like object that supports a 'get' method that returns an array of HTMLElements
+The template must be either an HTMLElement, an array of HTMLElements, or a jQuery compatible object that supports a 'get' method that returns an array of HTMLElements

 **.render(data, [element]):** create an html element with the given data.
 If an optional element is given then apply modifications directly to it.
 The element parameter must meet the same type requirements of a template